endepointe/EP_EventBookings/README.md

-start:
 do you want to be a vender?

 visits page

-fill out information for event bright
+fill out information (see event bright data)

-donnel recieves the email
+donnell recieves the email

-hubspot contains the informatino
+hubspot contains the information (does not have to be managed with hubspot)

-aefes verifies and emails donnel
+aefes verifies and emails donnell

-donnel informs the newly registered vender that they are registered
+donnell informs the registered vender that they are registered